Influences on Faculty Uptake from a Faculty Learning Community: Results

+Each Fellow developed materials based on their course structure, and therefore participated in instruction differently.
+Ultimately, we see that the different ways that they participated in instruction influences their overall thoughts about their developed course material.

+Ron’s participation in instruction resulted in him developing a personal insight on the ways in which students responded to the material and how they felt while he taught the material.
+In particular we see that the way the classroom felt after implementing the 3D material in his classroom leaves Ron with an optimistic feeling about 3DL.
+Ron notes how there was a “palpable difference~[F]” in the room, and in his interview Ron states, “I know that [feeling] shouldn’t be the gauge […] but putting that aside, they certainly seem to enjoy it more and we enjoyed it as well~[I].”
+The impressions that Ron was able to form from instruction served as a main motivating factor to continue with the use of 3DL.
+When asked about his thoughts about continued use Ron states that he is “very enthusiastic about it~[I].”

-Overall, Charlie’s feelings about how the 3DL unit went are neutral.
-The problem seemed to be “a fairly big departure from the types of problems they’re used to seeing in recitation~[M].”
-But overall the unit didn’t seem much different from other units in the class.
+Charlie had to rely on student grades and the feedback his colleague provided.
+The feedback he got from his colleagues and the grades were neutral, but he formed a negative impression about continuing with 3DL.
+Charlie states that the problem seemed to be “a fairly big departure from the types of problems they’re used to seeing in recitation~[M].”
+But overall, the unit didn’t seem much different from other units in the class.
 Charlie expresses this as a “lateral step~[M]”, and describes student understanding as “the total amount they learned was no more no less~[I]” and their grades “being within the noise~[I].”

-Charlie did take some lessons away after implementing the 3D unit.
-First, Charlie noticed that the problem did not achieve what he wanted it to.
-Charlie talks about what he wanted his students to notice from the problem in his interview, “the hope was that if we if they grind out the numbers, and so and then say, Oh, wait, these numbers that we just round out, give exactly, you know, the numbers that would be expected from this model, […] Yeah, and I don't think that I, the feedback I got was that that was not accomplished~[M].”
-The problem also seemed to be “much more of a, of a, grind it out just sort of numerically challenging time consuming~[M].”

-Overall Charlie does not think he is going to continue to use 3DL.
-Although the clicker questions “ended up fitting into the lecture a very nice way that I liked a lot~[M].”
-Charlie is not sure what to do with the recitation problem, he states, “I'm not sure.
+When it comes to reflecting on his continued use of his material, Charlie does not think he is going to continue to use 3DL.
+In particular, Charlie is unsure what to do with the recitation problem.
+He states, “I'm not sure.
 Whether this is this should be tweaked, or whether it'd be more useful for them to do some more evolved conservation energy type calculations to get an idea of the utility of, of, of the method~[M].”
-When asked about continuing use Charlie states, “I don't know.
+This leads to uncertainty about continuing use of 3DL Charlie states, “I don't know.
 I mean, at this point, I think the easy answer is no~[I].”

-After collecting feedback and thinking about how the 3DL problem went Charlie has ultimately decided that he may not wish to continue 3DL.